oroinc/documentation/user_guide/activities_comments.rst

 Case Comments
 -------------

-Case comments work in a similar manner, however additional check-box "Make Public" is available to define if the comment shall be public on :ref:`Zendesk <user-guide-zendesk-integration>`.
+Case comments work in a similar manner, except there is an additional check-box - "Make Public".
+You can use it to define if the comment shall be public on :ref:`Zendesk <user-guide-zendesk-integration>`.

   .. image:: ./img/activities/comments_case.png

-Settings of the roles and fields shall be defined for the "Case Comment" entity.